 Encouraging the uptake of EVs

-The coupling of energy efficiency savings with renewable generation has delivered clear and measurable benefits to our Ipswich office.
-Comparing May 2019 to the same period in the previous year, electricity import was down by an average of 29%.
+Pairing energy efficiency measures with on-site renewable generation delivered clear, measurable benefits at our Ipswich office.
+Compared to the previous year, when relying on power from the grid and using our old lighting, our post-installation electricity import was down 29%.

 Solar PV installation

 - Installed an array with 80 kWp (peak kilowatt) capacity in March 2019

 - 30% reduction (on average) in the amount of imported electricity compared to previous year, and rising to 43% over the summer of 2019

 - During the summer, solar PV provided up to 30% of the office’s consumption requirements

 - An 80kWh system is in place on site, providing a total export capacity of 678kWh

 - The office now uses this as its main power source during peak times (4pm-7pm), helping to avoid the highest energy costs

 - The office can keep operating without interruption in the event of a power cut